DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

              - SAE performs a zero-knowledge proof process known as Dragonfly Key Exchange, which is itself a derivative of Diffie–Hellman.
              - However, consider using a 📝captive portal if the end goal is to gather data from customers such as email address, but customer data will not be encrypted.
 - 📗**802.1X/EAP**: WPA, WPA2, and WPA3 support the enterprise (ENT) authentication known as 802.1X/EAP, a standard port-based network access control.
+         - ⚒️**802.1X** is an Institute of Electrical and Electronics Engineers (IEEE) standard that requires network devices to be authenticated before accessing network resources.
+802.1X can be used to dynamically assign a device to the correct Virtual Local Area Network (VLAN).
+It can be implemented on wired and wireless networks.
+Administrators can implement 802.1X using RADIUS as the centralized authentication protocol.
+It also uses Extensible Authentication Protocol (EAP) as a local protocol to transmit the authentication information to the access point when used in wireless networks.
      - Through the use of 802.1X, other solutions such as Remote Authentication Dial-In User Service (RADIUS), Terminal Access Controller Access Control System (TACACS), certificates, smartcards, token devices, and biometrics can be integrated into wireless networks, providing techniques for both mutual and multifactor authentication.
 - 📗**Extensible Authentication Protocol (EAP)***: is not a specific mechanism of authentication; rather it is an authentication framework.
 Effectively, EAP allows for new authentication technologies to be compatible with existing wireless or point-to-point connection technologies.
 More than 40 EAP methods have been defined, including ✏️LEAP, ✏️PEAP, ✏️EAP-­SIM, ✏️EAP-­FAST, ✏️EAP-­MD5, ✏️EAP-­POTP, ✏️EAP-­TLS, and ✏️EAP-­TTLS.
 - 📗**LEAP**: Lightweight Extensible Authentication Protocol (LEAP) is a Cisco proprietary alternative to TKIP for WPA.